-Here are some of the winning Images of AAP Magazine’s “23 Women” contest
+Here are some of the winning images of AAP Magazine’s ‘23 Women’ contest

 Anna Laza/Anna Laza

-My childhood I’ve spent at my grandmother’s house in Romania, near Carpathian Mountains.
-Seeing human’s strong bond with earth, observ-ing nature, landscapes around influenced my understanding of earth beauty and mens connexion with it.
-All being is something whole, indivisible.
-Earth, sky, plants, fruits, mountains, rivers, men, women, day, night- all merged together and flows into each other.
+I spent my childhood at my grandmother’s house in Romania, near the Carpathian Mountains.
+Seeing humanity’s strong bond with the earth, observing nature, landscapes around influenced my understanding of the earth’s beauty and people’s connection to it.
+All things together are something whole, indivisible.
+Earth, sky, plants, fruits, mountains, rivers, men, women, day, night — all merge together and flow into each other.
 This process is infinite and harmonious.
-Men came from earth, lives on earth and will return to earth.
-And landscapes of earth is seen in body curves.
-Growing up I moved to live in big cities, my grandmother passed away and I felt loss of spiritual connexion with nature.
-For reconnect I start to search the Landscapes in body in my photography. annalaza.com
+Humanity came from earth, lives on earth and will return to earth.
+Landscapes of earth are seen in the body’s curves.
+Growing up, I moved to live in big cities, my grandmother passed away, and I felt the loss of a spiritual connection with nature.
+To reconnect, I started to search the landscapes of the body in my photography. annalaza.com

 Anna Laza/Anna Laza

-This project was born with the intention of keeping alive the memory of a small religious congregation: the "Ancelle della Provvidenza” for the salvation of the Child, of which they are now the last six sisters.
-I wanted to honor their lives made of dedication to good, making them, at the same time, active protagonists.
-“Habito” is a tribute to wonderful people who can only be the example to imitate and follow; it is the place of memories of those who have made their lives of the Faith and also becomes the place to transmit these memories, a witness to be passed on to future generations, so as not to forget and to continue to cultivate love for their neighbor, love for the life. monicatesta.com
+This project was born with the intention of keeping alive the memory of a small religious congregation: the “Ancelle della Provvidenza” for the salvation of the Child, of which they are now the last six sisters.
+I wanted to honor their lives of dedication to good, making them, at the same time, active protagonists.
+“Habito” is a tribute to wonderful people who can only be an example to imitate and to follow; it is the place of memories of those who have made their lives of the faith and also becomes the place to transmit these memories, a witness to be passed on to future generations, so as not to forget, and to continue to cultivate love for one’s neighbor, love for life. monicatesta.com

-Dire Dawa, Ethiopia 2019 andreatorrei.com
+Dire Dawa, Ethiopia, 2019 andreatorrei.com

-“At the Bus Stop”
+‘At the Bus Stop’

-“Passers-by” is an ongoing project consisting of unposed portraits taken in public spaces in different cities around the world.
+“Passersby” is an ongoing project consisting of unposed portraits taken in public spaces in different cities around the world.
 A hybrid work that combines digital capture and cyanotype. joanramonmanchado.com

-“Women in the flow”
+‘Women in the flow’

-Shima- spoken word artist-35mm film-Verdant Luminul environment print.
-2020.
-(Shima) Dwennimmen is the name of an ancient African Adinkra symbol, which means, strength, humility, learning and wisdom.
-All my images are 35mm film, traditional photography. franciswilley.com
+Shima is a spoken word artist.
+The image was made using 35mm film.
+Verdant Luminul environment print, 2020.
+Shima goes by “Dwennimmen," the name of an ancient African Adinkra symbol, which means, strength, humility, learning and wisdom.
+All the artist’s images are 35mm film, traditional photography. franciswilley.com

 Silvia Alessi/Silvia Alessi